 Patriots turn attention to Titans as wild-card matchup looms

-Patriots turn attention to Titans as wild-card matchup loomsMiami Dolphins defensive end Trent Harris, left, sacks New England Patriots quarterback Tom Brady in the second half of an NFL football game, Sunday, Dec.
+Dolphins Patriots FootballMiami Dolphins defensive end Trent Harris, left, sacks New England Patriots quarterback Tom Brady in the second half of an NFL football game, Sunday, Dec.
 29, 2019, in Foxborough, Mass.
 (AP Photo/Elise Amendola)

 They'll have to overcome their own history — and a contributor to those championship teams — if they hope to do it again.